mdn/yari/testing/README.md

 ## Debugging headless tests

-What's very likely is that you might be sure what you and how to test what the headless browser sees.
+It's very likely that you'll want to see and test what the headless browser sees.
 To help with that there are a couple of useful tricks.